-The population of interest are individuals with typical or benign parasomnias.
+The population of interest is individuals with typical or benign parasomnias.

 The test being considered is PSG.
 PSG records multiple physiologic parameters relevant to sleep.
 Video recording may also be performed during PSG to assess parasomnias such as RBD.
-Patients with typical or benign parasomnia are managed by neurologists, sleep disorder specialists, and primary care providers in an outpatient clinical setting.

 The general outcomes of interest are test accuracy, symptoms, functional outcomes, and QOL as well as related findings on PSG.